KaiserWhoLearns/OpenNotes/README.md

 Copyright
 =============
-Â© 2018 OpenNotes All Rights Reserved
+© 2018-19 OpenNotes All Rights Reserved